CaixdLab/CL4CaPro/README.md

 ### Installation

-Install our code and necessary Pyton modules on your system using the following scirpt.
+Install our code and necessary Pyton modules on your system using the following script.
 You may also need to install additional dependencies if not already present.
 ```bash
 # Clone the repository (if applicable)
 git clone https://github.com/CaixdLab/CL4CaPro